 David Crane Net Worth

-David Crane net worth: Crane is an American writer and TV producer who has a net worth of $400 million dollars.
-David Crane is best known for writing and producing one of TV's all-time biggest comedies, "Friends."
-He produced the show with writing partner, longtime friend and college alum Marta Kauffman.
+David Crane is an American writer and TV producer who has a net worth of $400 million.
+David Crane is best known for co-creating, writing and producing one of TV's all-time biggest comedies, "Friends."
+He created and produced the show with writing partner, longtime friend and college alum Marta Kauffman.

 Together the duo went on to produce "Veronica's Closet" (1997–2000), starring Kirstie Alley, and "Jesse" (1998–2000), starring Christina Applegate.
 Crane and Kauffman also co-created the HBO series "Dream On" (1990–1996), and they teamed up with composer Michael Skloff (Marta's husband) to work on several musicals, one of which was a stage version of the 1981 movie "Arthur."
 David and Marta also co-wrote the book and lyrics for the musical "Personals," which was nominated for a Drama Desk Award for Outstanding Musical in 1986.
 Crane and his life partner, Jeffrey Klarik, created the 2006 ensemble sitcom "The Class," and in 2011, they developed the sitcom "Episodes."
 David also produced the long-awaited "Friends" reunion, which aired on HBO Max in May 2021.